by Robert A. Muenchen, updated September 2, 2024

 Reproducibility & Sharing

 As important a topic as it is, reproducibility is a problem for GUI users, a problem that has only recently been solved by some software developers.
 Most GUIs (e.g. the R Commander, Rattle) save only code, but since GUI users don’t write the code, they also can’t read it or change it!
-Others such as JASP, save the dialog box entries and allow GUI users to have reproducibility in the form they prefer.
+Others, such as JASP, save the dialog box entries and allow GUI users reproducibility in their preferred form.

 jamovi records the steps of all analyses, providing exact reproducibility.
 In addition, if you update a data value, all the analyses that used that variable are recalculated instantly (such manual changes are not recorded).
 That’s helpful, especially for people coming from Excel who expect this to happen.
-In addition, jamovi allows you to create a “template” that can rerun an entire set of analyses on a new dataset that has the same variables.
+In addition, jamovi allows you to create a “template” that can rerun an entire set of analyses on a new dataset with the same variable names.

-If you wish to share your work with colleagues who are jamovi users, you need only give them your jamovi workspace file.
+If you wish to share your work with colleagues who are jamovi users, you only need to give them your jamovi workspace file.
 It contains everything they need in a single file.
-This includes the dataset used (only one is possible).
+This includes the dataset used (only one is possible) and any notes you have added to the output.
 That comprehensive package makes organization and sharing easy, but if you store multiple analyses in separate files, each will contain the dataset, which can waste space with large files.

 If your colleague is an R coder, you could export your dataset to whichever file format they need and save your jamovi code.
 Code export is a tedious, one-analysis-at-a-time copy-paste process.
 While the data management code is not exportable, the dataset itself will contain the results of those transformations.
 Your colleague could then install the jmv package from CRAN to run your code.
 Note that at the moment, the Bayesian analyses cannot display their R code, but the developers are aware of the issue and plan to fix it.